jlbw96/Year-One-Calculator/README.md

 # Year One-Calculator
- Basic Calculator, one of the first tasks I ever did.
+Basic Calculator from first year, one of the first tasks I ever did so as such the code is very messy, inefficiant and contained within a single .cpp file.